RaphaelAlcantara/RaphaelAlcantara/README.md

 ## 👋 Hi, I’m Raphael Alcantara
 - 👀 I am currently a developer in the java language
-- 👨‍🎓 I’m currently learning Analysis and Systems Development
+- 👨‍🎓 I have a degree in Systems Analysis and Development.
-- 💻 I currently work with JAVA at Philips
+- 💻 I currently work with Data Analisys at Philips

 <div align="center">
   <a href="https://github.com/RaphaelAlcantara">